thierrymoudiki/thierrymoudiki.github.io/_posts/2026-02-01-Semi-parametric-MarketPriceofRisk-Theta.md

 comments: true
 ---

-Following [https://thierrymoudiki.github.io/blog/2025/12/07/r/forecasting/ARIMA-Pricing], I present how to use time series models as market price of risk in option pricing. `auto.arima` worked well because it enforces stationarity of residuals.
-This post shows that, if the chosen model can obtain stationarity of residuals, then it can be used as market price of risk.
+Following [https://thierrymoudiki.github.io/blog/2025/12/07/r/forecasting/ARIMA-Pricing](https://thierrymoudiki.github.io/blog/2025/12/07/r/forecasting/ARIMA-Pricing), I present how to use time series models as market price of risk in option pricing. `auto.arima` works well because it enforces stationarity of residuals.
+This post shows that, if the chosen time series forecasting model can obtain stationarity of residuals, then it can be used as market price of risk.